dfe-analytical-services/chatbot-prototype/README.md

 pip install -r requirements.txt
 ```

-3. After installation change the directory to django_proj and create a `.env` file with the api keys of the strcutre outlined below.
-You will need to sign up to [openai](https://platform.openai.com) and pinecone and then generate api keys [pinecone](https://app.pinecone.io/) :
+3. After installation change the directory to `django_proj` and create a `.env` file with the api keys of the strcutre outlined below.
+You will need to sign up to [openai](https://platform.openai.com) and pinecone and then generate api keys [pinecone](https://app.pinecone.io/).
+Once you have signed up create an index called `edtech-gpt`.
+If it is not called this then app will not work. :

 ```
 PINECONE_ENV = "YOUR PINECONE ENV"